allanclempe/ether-wallet-flutter/README.md

 ### Release notes

-- 2021 feb 27 - App running and tested on iOS and android with flutter version 1.27.0-9.0.pre.85 (dart 2.10.5)
-Flutter and libraries has been upgraded and small code changes to update deprecated flutter components.
+2021 feb 27: App running and tested on iOS and android with flutter version 1.27.0-9.0.pre.85 (dart 2.10.5).
+Flutter and libraries has been upgraded.
+Small code changes just to get rid of deprecated flutter components.

 ### License